DanielOgorchock/ST_Anything/HubDuino/README.md

-HubDuino v1.0
+HubDuino v1.1
 ================

 **Recent History:**
-2018-02-15 Added  HubDuino ThingShield Bridge - Driver
+2018-06-05 HubDuino v1.1 - Converted to use Hubitat Composite Device Driver Model

 ## Architecture Flow Chart

 ![screenshot](https://user-images.githubusercontent.com/5206084/36057017-8b557c7e-0dd7-11e8-8009-5c64e8bf575e.png)

-Note: The HubDuino v1.0 release is based on the ST_Anything v2.9 baseline and was built using the Arduino IDE v1.8.5.
+Note: The HubDuino v1.1 release is based on the ST_Anything v2.9 baseline and was built using the Arduino IDE v1.8.5.
 Please make sure to upgrade your IDE.

 Turn your Arduino UNO/MEGA/MKR1000, NodeMCU ESP8266, or ESP32 into Anything you can imagine!
 HubDuino/ST_Anything is an Arduino library, sketch, and Device Handlers that works with your hardware to create an all-in-one SmartThings device.
 - Arduino with SmartThings ThingShield